Nijat-Hamid/Nijat-Hamid/README.md

 * 💻 One line of code at a time

-* ♥️ Exploring new places
+* ♥️ Exploring new technologies

 * ✍🏻 I write blogs on iOS development in [Linkedin](https://www.linkedin.com/in/nijat-hamid/)